Jake-Norton/Notesy/README.md

 ## Coding Day 4
 Found a surprise login error that was a simple typo in the controller.
 Realized I hadn't written the route for the dashboard so did that.
 Rest of the day was spent learning how to make a rich text editor (still working on that).

+## Coding Day 5
+The rich text editor is now present in the editor component, and clicking the "Create a Note" button in the dashboard opens it!
+Figuring out a working method took longer than expected, but that's find.
+Hopefully using CKEditor counts as an additional technology and can net me some more points.